Accurate close interactions of Stokes spheres using lubrication-adapted image systems: Introduction

 The approach of this paper is, broadly speaking, a method of fundamental solutions (MFS).
-The solution flow $\vec u$ is written as a linear combination of fundamental solutions to the Stokes PDE, located in the non-physical region (the sphere interiors), whose coefficients are found by enforcing the boundary data at surface collocation points in the least-squares sense.
+The solution flow $\vec u$ is written as a linear combination of fundamental solutions to the Stokes PDE, located in the non-physical region (the sphere interiors), whose coefficients are found by enforcing the boundary data \revThree{in the least-squares sense at a similar number of} surface collocation points.
 This idea has a long history, and sometimes also goes under the names of the charge simulation method, the method of auxiliary sources, or proxy-sources \cite{Alves2004,Fairweather2005,Barnett2007,Alves2009,Liu2016,Karageorghis2019,Antunes2022}.
 A choice of locations and collocation points leading to small errors depends on the domain and data, is heuristic, and is not always possible to determine.
 However, there are rigorous convergence results in certain smooth geometries, such as the disk with source locations on a concentric circle \cite{Ka89}, and when the solution may be analytically continued as a PDE solution up to the source curve \cite{Stein2022}.
-The MFS has the disadvantage of ill-conditioned rectangular linear systems, when compared against the well-conditioned square ones arising from discretizing 2nd-kind Fredholm BIE.
-However, in special geometries such as close-to-touching spheres, we will see that the advantage of much smaller numbers of unknowns at a given accuracy makes the MFS rather favorable.
+The MFS has the disadvantage of involving ill-conditioned rectangular linear systems, when compared against the well-conditioned square ones arising from discretizing 2nd-kind Fredholm BIEs.
+In special geometries such as close-to-touching spheres, however, we will see that the advantage of much smaller numbers of unknowns at a given accuracy makes the MFS rather favorable compared to BIEs.

 Two sources of numerical errors affect a dynamic simulation of particles in a non-Brownian Stokesian suspension: the error in the Stokes BVP, and the time-step discretization error in evolving the particle coordinates.
 To properly capture the strong lubrication forces in a dynamic simulation of close-to-touching particles, the time-step size often has to be extremely small, which adds substantially to the computational cost.
 Larger time steps reduce the computational effort but can lead to particle overlaps.
 In addition, at very small separation distances, the surface roughness of physical particles becomes non-negligible, and the Stokes equations are no longer a good model for their interactions \cite{Ball1995,Morris2020}.
 To avoid investing a huge computational effort in this regime, a contact-avoiding strategy is needed, such that a minimum particle separation is enforced \cite{Lu2019,Bystricky2019,Yan2020,Broms2024}.
 In the present work, focus is on solving the Stokes BVP, and time-stepping is left for future work.
 However, with any future time-stepping strategy in mind, its resolution requirements determine what we here consider a \emph{physically relevant} particle separation for which we seek accurate solutions.